Codesai/website/_i18n/es/_posts/2022-04-08-listening-to-test-smells-1.md

 It turns out that there was another code smell that confirmed our suspicion.
 Notice the boolean parameter `useCache` in `RealTimeGalleryAdsRepository` constructor.
 That was a clear example of a **flag argument**<a href="#nota8"><sup>[8]</sup></a>. `useCache` was making the class behave differently depending on its value:

-a.
-It cached the list of gallery ads when `useCache` was true.
+1. It cached the list of gallery ads when `useCache` was true.
-b.
-It did not cache them when `useCache` was false.
+2. It did not cache them when `useCache` was false.

 After seeing all this, I told the pair that the real problem was the lack of cohesion and that we’d have to go more object-oriented in order to avoid it.
 As a result the need for the `resetCache` would disappear.